abhijithkutty/python-redis-counter/README.md

 What I dislike about my solution
 -------------------------------
-1. EKS setup will require some tweaks to make the application accessible in your lab.
+1. EKS setup may require some tweaks to make the application accessible in your lab.